Homophone for a Winter Vegetable: Leek vs. Leak Explained

 That can not be bad coming out of a humble homophone, can it?

-The Literary Power of Vegetable Wordplay
+The Literary Power of Homophone for a Winter Vegetable Wordplay

 All you writers, poets, and playwrights are in love with a pun.